Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Visualization: Views

 \subsection{Table Views}

-We also include two table views in our application.
-They are as the chord diagram and the PC view, visualizing the metrics for calculated as described before.
-The first view requires a reference structure $S_r$, the other view requires a 3D world position $x \in \mathbb{R}^3$.
-Both tables are dynamically populated depending on selections made in other views.
-Entries in both tables can be selected, which will update connected views, or filtered by using other views.
+We include two table views: TV-I shows all overlaps of a reference structure $S_r$ (see Fig.~\ref{fig:table_view}), TV-II shows all overlaps at a 3D world position.

-\paragraph{Reference Structure (TV-I)} This table view lists all overlapping structures after a reference structure is selected in the chord diagram.
-Assume the selected structure is the PTV, then the view will list all overlapping OARs or PRVs, i.e., the OAR is close to the target (see Fig.~\ref{fig:overlap_problem}).
-The selected structure $S_i$ is displayed in the upper box alongside with relevant information such as total volume in $[ml]$ and dose quantities (see Fig.~\ref{fig:table_view}).
-Each row represents and overlap $S_i \sim S_j$ with the reference structure, and displays quantities for the overlap volume $OV(S_i, \allowbreak S_j)$ and for the original structure $S_j$.
-The table can be sorted by each value, and entries can be selected by clicking.
+\paragraph{Reference Structure (TV-I)} The selected $S_r$ is displayed above the table together with relevant information, such as total volume in \mbox{ml} and dose quantities (see Fig.~\ref{fig:table_view}).
+Each row represents an overlap $S_r \sim S_j$ with the reference structure, and displays metrics for the overlap volume $OV(S_r, S_j)$ and for the structure $S_j$.
+The displayed metrics are the same as displayed in the PC view with a selected $S_r$ as described in Section~\ref{subsec:paracoord}.
+The table can be sorted, and entries can be selected.

-\paragraph{3D World Position (TV-II)} The second table view (TV-II) depends on a 3D point $x \in \mathbb{R}^3$ to define the set of overlaps $OV_x$ (see \textit{Multi-Overlaps by Point Selection} in sec.~\ref{para:transitive}) which all include point $x$.
-The point $x$ is always defined by the current point to define the intersection in the slice-views (see for example Fig.~\ref{fig:anatomical_overview}).
-The values displayed in this view are the same as in TV-I, but with additional columns, i.e., the view includes $OV(S_i, \allowbreak S_j)$, $S_i$ and $S_j$.
-This view is also different from TV-I as all entries overlap each other, as $ OV_x$ includes all overlapping structures for which $\sim$ is transitive.
-Again, The table can be sorted by each value, and entries can be selected by clicking.
+\paragraph{3D World Position (TV-II)} TV-II depends on the intersection of the slice views $x \in \mathbb{R}^3$ to define the set $OV_x$ (see Section~\ref{para:transitive}).
+The values displayed are the same as in TV-I, but with additional columns.
+Since there is no $S_r$ defined, values such as $d_{min}$ or volume in \mbox{ml} are displayed for both $S_i$ and $S_j$.